ganglesmunne/Engineering_holography/README.md

 In both cases the program also gives you the files GraphBM.pdf and GraphAM.Pdf.
 The first shows the layout of the pentagons before the meaurement and the second the resulting graph after the measurement (without optimizing).

-The preprint of the work is in https://arxiv.org/abs/2209.08954.

 *The library gsc is a modified version of https://github.com/sammorley-short/gsc which works for python3.